 Advertisement

-Certain foods may improve or worsen your fibro symptoms.
+Certain foods may improve or worsen your symptoms.

-1 / 7
+1 / 6

-If you have fibromyalgia, you’re probably looking at a variety of approaches to manage the condition, from medications to drug-free strategies.
+If you have fibromyalgia, you may be looking at ways to help manage the condition, from medications to drug-free strategies.
+One of those approaches might involve your diet.

 Can the foods you eat help ease your symptoms?
 Possibly.

-The scientific evidence for nutrition-as-pain-therapy isn't quite established and there is no single diet specifically prescribed to treat fibromyalgia.
-Still, studies suggest that many people with the condition could benefit by changing what they’re eating.
-Here’s the evidence on foods and nutrients that may help or worsen pain, fatigue, and other symptoms of fibro.
+The scientific evidence isn't quite established and there is no single diet specifically prescribed to treat fibromyalgia.
+Still, studies suggest that many people with the condition could benefit from a change in eating habits.

-2 / 7
+2 / 6

 Enjoy fresh produce

-3 / 7
+3 / 6

 Consider caffeine sensitivity

-4 / 7
+4 / 6

 Choose fruits and veggies over sugary snacks

-5 / 7
+5 / 6

 Watch for foods that upset your gut

-High-fat foods, caffeine, and alcohol, for example, often exacerbate IBS.
 You may also want to ask your HCP about trying a low-FODMAP diet, which some studies have found to benefit people with IBS.
 FODMAPs are a kind of carbohydrate that can be tough to digest.
 High-FODMAP foods include wheat and beans.

 Use your symptoms journal

-Tracking your diet in a daily symptoms journal can help you and your HCP better discern what foods may be causing your fibro issues and what foods seem to help.
+Tracking your diet in a daily symptoms journal can help you and your HCP better discern what foods may be causing your fibromyalgia issues and what foods seem to help.
 Devise a tracking system that feels easy and works best for you.
 You might consider using an app, a spreadsheet, a journal, or a daily planner.
 Track all of your activities, feelings, stress levels, and fibromyalgia treatments there, as well.

 Slideshow sources open slideshow sources